Trump Fires Acting Attorney General for Defying Him on Refugees

 “Ms. Yates is an Obama administration appointee who is weak on borders and very weak on illegal immigration,” Trump’s press secretary Sean Spicer said in a statement minutes after Yates had been fired.

-The firing is sure to provide fireworks for this morning’s vote in the Senate Judiciary Committee on whether to send Trump’s nominee for U.S. attorney general, Alabama Senator Jeff Sessions, to the full Senate for confirmation.
+The firing is sure to provide fireworks for this morning’s vote in the Senate Judiciary Committee on whether to send Trump’s nominee for U.S. attorney general, Alabama Sen. Jeff Sessions, to the full Senate for confirmation.

 Yates had issued an order to Department of Justice attorneys, telling them: “At present, I am not convinced that the defense of the executive order is consistent with these responsibilities, nor am I convinced that the executive order is lawful.”